HaraldBlab/vhdl-projects/README.md

 ## ads1115 reader on Lattice iCEstick FPGA Evaluation Kit
 Interfaces ads1115 ADC using a generic i2c controller and a python script

+## joystick reader on Lattice iCEstick FPGA Evaluation Kit
+Interfaces 2 channels of the ads1115 ADC using the generic i2c controller and a python script